jon-harper/OmniBox/docs/history/index.md

 <figure markdown>
   [![front right render][11]{ width="480" }][11]
-  <figcaption>The CPU bay has moved to the rear.
-The power supply has additional ventilation in front.</figcaption>
+  <figcaption>1.
+The CPU bay is now part of the rear body.
+2. The power supply has additional ventilation in front.
+3. Optional Neopixel LEDs are visible behind the front vent.</figcaption>
 </figure>

 <figure markdown>
   [![front left render][12]{ width="480" }][12]
-  <figcaption>There is a matching bay on the opposite side, as well.
-Also note the new fan intake.</figcaption>
+  <figcaption>There is a matching CPU bay on the opposite side.</figcaption>
 </figure>

 <figure markdown>
   [![front right render][14]{ width="480" }][14]
-  <figcaption>New, universal power supply mount.
+  <figcaption>Universal power supply mount.
 The mount is off-center and has a passthrough for power switch wiring.</figcaption>
 </figure>

 <figure markdown>
   [![front left render][13]{ width="480" }][13]
-  <figcaption>The power supply no longer hangs freely; instead, it adds rigidity to the case when installed.
-Also: all three front vents have an optional fan mount on the inside (one occupied in the render).</figcaption>
+  <figcaption>1.
+The power supply no longer hangs freely.
+When installed it adds rigidity to the case.
+2. Each front vent has an optional fan mount on the inside (one is occupied in the render).</figcaption>
 </figure>

 <figure markdown>
   [![front right render][15]{ width="480" }][15]
-  <figcaption>The CPU tray is moved slightly forward and now mounts with M3 screws.
+  <figcaption>The MCU tray is moved slightly forward and now mounts with M3 screws.
 The rear wiring passthrough no longer exposes the power socket.</figcaption>
 </figure>

 <figure markdown>